Ed-STEM/KaggleGoogleBigQueryAIComp2025/README.md

 We run several UNION ALL statements to combine in a new table lightning strike and housing price forcasts.
 Using BigQuery’s AI.FORECAST, we projected **state-level lightning strike totals** one year into the future.
 Similarly, we applied AI.FORECAST to the housing dataset to project **average state-level home values** for the next year.

+*Disclaimer There are 3 SQL code snippets here where the first is everything in one Query which should work, but I recieved erroneous results some of the time (NAN in some records) so I split the queries into 3_1, 3_2, and 3_3, running the two forcasting and joins respectively.
 ---